 (a) Comply with legally established safeguards, including legislation on data protection, to ensure confidentiality and respect for privacy online and offline;

-(b) Comply with internationally accepted norms to protect human rights and fundamental freedoms and ethical principles in the collection and use of statistics.
+(b) Comply with international law to protect human rights and fundamental freedoms and ethical principles in the collection and use of statistics.

 2. The information collected in accordance with the present article shall be disaggregated, as appropriate, and used by the State Party to assess the implementation of its obligations under the present Convention and to identify and address the obstacles to the full realization of the right to development.

-3. States Parties shall assume responsibility for the dissemination of these statistics in a manner consistent with the objective of fully realizing the right to development for all.
+3. States Parties shall assume responsibility for the dissemination of these statistics in a manner consistent with the objective of fully realizing the right to development for all according to their domestic laws and regulations.

 Article 22 International peace and security